angryip/ipscan/contribute/plugins.markdown

 - Pinger - these guys detect whether an IP is dead or alive
 - Exporter - used for exporting the scanning results
 - Feeder - these guys generate IP address sequence to scan (feed the scanner)

+Plugin classes should generally have a non-arg constructor.

 Look at [the source code](https://github.com/angryziber/ipscan) for examples of how the core plugins are implemented.